ReneMurillo/platzimusic/README.md

 # platzimusic

-> Projece.js Platzit of the course Introduction to Vue.js
+> Project created as result of Platzi's course Introduction to Vue.js

 ## Build Setup